-What is Preimplantation genetic screening, PGS?
+What is preimplantation genetic testing for aneuploidy (PGT-A), formerly PGS?

-Preimplantation genetic screening is a technique used in conjunction with IVF where embryos can be screened for chromosomal abnormalities that arise during the development of the egg and embryo.
+PGT-A is a technique used in conjunction with IVF where embryos can be screened for chromosomal abnormalities that arise during the development of the egg and embryo.
 Embryos are screened before they are implanted back into the uterus, so that abnormal embryos can be identified.
 Only embryos that can result in a normal child are transferred into the uterus.

 What are chromosomal abnormalities?